OpenMDAO/GEM/README.txt

 command prompt under Windows).
 Where XYZ is the name of any of the test/example codes.

-2.4 Python access through pyrite
+2.4 Python access through pygem

 2.5 GV, Windows & Visual Studio